LaykinK/LaykinK.github.io/How I Learned.md

 Programming can be complicated, especially if you don't know about about the interworkings of the language you are using, and how to use that knowledge to create what you want and what you need to happen to get the code to function in the way that you want.
 It is very easy to get an error in the code, or something that you need to fix.
 Whether that is a mispelling, a formatting issue, or a syntax issues, it all means that your program will not function as you intended it to.

+Learning a new language takes dedication and commitment, and a mindset of taking in what you are learning, not just memorizing.
+It means actually understanding and comprehending how everything works and fits together in order to create what you want.

 ### How You Can Learn

 1. Research different languages to see which one matches what you want to create